SharePoint/sp-dev-docs/docs/declarative-customization/column-formatting.md

 `Button` elements can be used to launch a specific action on the parent item.
 Every `button` element has a required property, `customRowAction`, that specifies an `action` that's taken when the button is clicked.
 This action must be one of the following values:

 - **defaultClick**: buttons with this action will do the same thing as clicking the list item in an uncustomized view.
-Below is an example of a button that, when clicked, simulates a click on the item, which results in opening the file.
+Below is an example of a button that, when clicked, simulates a click on the item, which results in opening the list item.
+Adding this example button to a document library simulates a click on the file or folder, which results in the file or folder being opened.

 ```JSON
 {